Convection-Diffusion-Reaction

 EBAMRCellData& divD = solver->getScratch(); // Scratch storage in solver

-solver->computeDivF(divD, phi, 0.0); // Computes divD
+solver->computeDivD(divD, phi, false, true, true); // Computes divD including BCs

 Explicit advection-diffusion

-There is also functionality for aggregating explicit advection and diffusion advances.
 The reason for this is that the cut-cell overhead is only applied once on the combined flux \(\phi\mathbf{v} - D\nabla\phi\) rather than on the individual fluxes.
-For non-split methods this leads to some performance improvement since the interpolation of fluxes on cut-cell faces only needs to be performed once.
-The signature for this is precisely the same as for explicit advection only:

 EBAMRCellData& phi = solver->getPhi(); // Cell-centered state